LeonardoGentile/react-mobx-router5/README.md

 ### getComponent - Helper function

-**Description**

 When using the above routes configuration this helper is used for selecting the correct component to render for a given `route` and a `routeNodeName`.
 This represents an alternative to the switch statement.

 **Signature**